Paraphraser/PiBuilder/README.md

 * … until you rebuild your Raspberry Pi.
 To be able to restore after a rebuild, you **must** have the `rclone` and `iotstack_backup` configurations in place.
 You either need to:

 	- recreate those by hand (and obtain a new Dropbox app key), or
-	- recover them from somewhere else (eg another RPi), or
+	- recover them from somewhere else (eg another Raspberry Pi), or
 	- make sure they are in the right place for this build process to be able to copy them into place automatically at the right time.

 * This repo assumes the last option: you have saved the `rclone` and `iotstack_backup` configuration files into the `support` subdirectory.